Cambridge continue Women's Boat Race dominance

 Last updated on .From the section Rowing

-Cambridge have won the Women's Boat Race for a sixth successive year with a dominant performance against Oxford.
+Cambridge won the Women's Boat Race for a sixth successive year with a dominant performance against Oxford.

-Cambridge took the victory in 20 minutes and 30 seconds
+Cambridge took the victory by four and and quarter lengths

 Oxford performed well but were unable to keep pace after a positive start as Cambridge executed their plan professionally.